 - By 2030, the equivalent of 50% of the energy for Scotland's heat, transport and electricity should be supplied from renewable sources. - 2.
-By 2032, phase out the sale of new petrol and diesel cars and vans.
+By 2032, phase out the sale of new petrol and diesel cars and vans. - Scotland should have the capacity, connections, flexibility, and resilience to maintain secure and reliable supplies of energy to all homes and business during the energy transition.

-Scotland should have the capacity, connections, flexibility, and resilience to maintain secure and reliable supplies of energy to all homes and business during the energy transition.
-More recently, the Scottish Government published the Update to the Climate Change Plan, which lays the foundation for a Green recovery.
+More recently, the Scottish Government published the Update to the Climate Change Plan, which lays the foundation for a Green recovery, and introduced the Heat Networks (Scotland) Act 2021 including a target for heat networks to supply no less than 6TWh of heat demand by 2030.

-This includes:
+The updated plan includes: